javier123454321/blog/src/blog/functional-core-imperative-shell.md

 ### Functional Core

 The functional core is a way to separate the functionality of the user interface into clean boundaries.
 The driver of this paradigm is to create predictable frontend components.
-Functional programming is, in its purest form about reducing or completely removing extraneous variables from affecting the outcome of your code.
-That means that you can reliably tell, that given a condition the outcome will be constant.
+Functional programming is, in its purest form, about reducing or completely removing extraneous variables from affecting the outcome of your code.
+That means that you can reliably tell that given a condition the outcome will be constant.
 If you go around looking for examples, you'll find people speaking about an `add` function.
 However, in frontend development, simple arithmetic functions are rarely used.

 **Functional Frontends**

 For a frontend to be functional, we need to think in clean boundaries for the components that we are using.
-In vue, that means relying on props and events to communicate from parent to child, and on clearly delimiting user interactions.
-Frontends are dynamic things, and you might argue that relying on events is imperative in its core, so to me, the functional aspect is to delineate the boundary explicitly to be as predictable as it can be.
-There will still be internal state to manage, so you might go a step further and attempt to completely get things out the imperative shell to be minimal, but you can minimize the side effects by reducing everything to clean boundaries.
+In Vue, that means relying on props and events to communicate from parent to child, and on clearly delimiting user interactions.
+Frontends are dynamic things, and you might argue that relying on events is imperative at its core, so the functional aspect is to delineate the boundary explicitly to be as predictable as it can be.
+There will still be internal state to manage, so you might go a step further and attempt to completely get things out of the imperative shell to be minimal, but you can minimize the side effects by reducing everything to clean boundaries.

 The problem is that it is hard to define a clean functional boundary, so that is where testing comes in.
-When we write the test for components first, we begin to define the components in terms of its interactions, and interfaces.
+When we write the test for components first, we begin to define the components in terms of their interactions and interfaces.
 The harder a component is to test, the more we are straying from a functional core, as the cause of difficult to test components is increasing the context they need to function.
 TDD works best for this approach.

 A side note here is that TDD is used as a way to design components.
-So not only are the things tested, they are designed and developed through tests.
+So not only are the things tested, but they are designed and developed through tests.
 That's why tests first makes sense.

 Where possible, business logic is removed from the components themselves and built in a functional way, also with testing first.
 This further removes the shell of the component to be about the imperative functions, and the components themselves are `as functional as possible` within the context of the application.
 This creates the following relationship: